-Knowing what your job is and feeling able to do it effectively links with the other protective factors, it reinforces your identity as a responder and helps you focus on the professional role you’re trained to deliver.
+Knowing what your role is and feeling able to do it effectively links with the other protective factors, it reinforces your identity as a responder and helps you focus on the role you’re trained to deliver.

 Feeling competent, even expert, acts like a protective shield in the face of trauma exposure.
 It allows us to retain a sense of control and self-confidence, keeping us active and positive rather than passive and helpless.

 Social support is at the heart of human wellbeing and the strong bonds you have with your colleagues are an essential component of our Protective Armour.
-We rehearse together, respond together and sometimes spend our downtime together.
+You rehearse together, respond together and sometimes spend your downtime together.
 You’ve got each other’s backs.

 This means that when you’re in a hazardous situation you have confidence in the knowledge and skills of your colleagues.
 You can do our job safely because they’re doing theirs and you’re pulling together professionally and personally.
 You trust each other and have a shared goal.

 The support of peers is central to responder wellbeing.
-Your colleagues are the people who share your experiences at work (good and bad), who usually share your sense of humour (good and bad!) and who you can talk to after difficult jobs. ( See Talking about it afterwards.)
+Your fellow volunteers are the people who share your experiences at work (good and bad), who usually share your sense of humour (good and bad!) and who you can talk to after difficult jobs. ( See Talking about it afterwards.)

 The memory and meaning-making parts of our brain work differently when we’re in danger and so when the threat has passed, there’s a lot of catching up work to be done.
 We think about what happened and maybe dream about it as our brain processes the experience, taking any learning from it, before filing it away in our memory.

 Talking is a great way to do this processing.
-Whether that’s over a cuppa with colleagues or an operational debrief to reflect on what went well or what can be learned.
+Whether that’s over a cuppa with colleagues or a more formal debrief to reflect on what went well or what can be learned.
 Feeling able to share your thoughts and feelings, and having the opportunity to do so, is a key part of your Protective Armour.